emilydong001/DH110/Assignments/Assignment01.md

   <img src="../Images/appointment-modal-window.PNG" alt="Modal window asking about COVID-19 vaccine" width="700px"/>
 </p>

 > *Recommendation: Get rid of the modal window and provide radio buttons to get users to make a deliberate choice between "Yes" and "No".
-It would also be helpfu to display the error message again if the user clicks "Yes", rather than force them onto a page that doesn't explain the error they made.*
+It would also be helpful to display the error message again if the user clicks "Yes" rather than force them onto a page that doesn't explain the error they made.*

 #### 6. Recognition Rather Than Recall
 * On the health information page, the user must search by first letter (A-Z).
 This makes it difficult for users who may not know or remember the name of the disease or condition to access information about it.
 (2)